pjg303/YoutubeAnalysis/README.md

-# SocialAnalytics
+# YoutubeAnalysis
-This is my attempt at analyzing data from various social platforms like YouTube, Reddit, etc.
+Analysing my personal Youtube data and deriving conclusions in form of graphs/plots.